How to Make PersonalPoints-Friendly Bagels

-Nonfat Greek yogurt, which is a ZeroPoint™ food on Blue and Purple, doesn't just deliver a hearty dose of protein.
-When combined with self-rising flour—no yeast or other esoteric additions—it makes a remarkably low SmartPoints®-value bagel.
-Ta-da!
-And you don't even need to boil it.
+Nonfat Greek yogurt, which is a ZeroPoint™ for some WW members, doesn't just deliver a hearty dose of protein.
+When combined with self-rising flour—no yeast or other esoteric additions—it makes a remarkably easy to whip up and low PersonalPoints™-value bagel (find your PersonalPoints value for these bagels in the WW app).
+A little kneading and ta-da!
+Plus, you don't even need to boil it.

-Expect a substantial crust that's chewier than a regular roll and a doughy center than many prefer toasted—and remember that you're shaving off about two-thirds of 11 SmartPoints (Green, Blue, Purple) found in a typical bagel.
+Expect a substantial crust that's chewier than a regular roll and a doughy center than many prefer toasted—and remember that you're shaving off a significant number of PersonalPoints when compared to a typical bagel.
 Meaning?
 The homemade alternatives are pretty hard to beat.

 While part of the allure of two-ingredient dough bagels is the convenience of a short ingredient list, if you don't happen to stock self-rising flour in your pantry, you can mix regular flour with baking powder and salt.
-Oh, and if flavored bagels are your thing, try adding 1 tsp cinnamon to the flour and 2 tbsp plumped raisins to the dough for an additional SmartPoints value per serving.
-Or, you can always sprinkle with everything bagel spice.
+Oh, and if flavored bagels are your thing, try sprinkling them with everything bagel spice before baking.

 Use the recipe below to get started.
 You can shape the bagels yourself or, to make the job even easier, use the non-stick silicone pan included in WW's 2-Ingredient Dough Bagel Kit.

 1 ⅓ cup(s) self-rising flour, plus more for kneading (alternatively, 1 cup all-purpose flour + 2 tsp baking powder + ¾ tsp salt)

 - Preheat oven to 375°F and line a baking sheet with parchment paper.